NoPyro/nopyro.github.io/index.md

 ### SETTING UP

-If you need help setting the files up then feel free to contact me (NoPyro) with the discord account named above, otherwise you can ask for help in #gaming on the discord server.
+If you need help setting the files up then feel free to contact me (NoPyro) with the discord account named above, otherwise you can ask for help in #mc-help on the discord server.